serverless/dashboard/docs/glossary.md

 Serverless Console works on all function regardless of functions but [enabling tracing](./integrations/enable-monitoring-features.md#enabling-traces) requires Node.14 or later.

 ### CloudFormation Stack
 [CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html) is an AWS Service which allows you to create templates for creating AWS Infrastructure.
-Serverless Console creates the [Serverless-Inc-Role-Stack](../integrations/aws/iam-role-cfn-template.yaml) in your account when you add the AWS Observability Integration.
+Serverless Console creates the [Serverless-Inc-Role-Stack](../integrations/aws/iam-role-cfn-template.yaml) in your account when you add the AWS Integration.

 ### IAM Roles
 An [Identity Access Management Role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) defines a set of permissions for interacting with your AWS Account.
-Serverless Console adds an [the ServerlessMonitoringRole](../integrations/aws/iam-role-cfn-template.yaml) to create the following additional pieces of AWS Infrastructure.
+Serverless Console adds an [the ServerlessMonitoringRole](https://github.com/serverless/console/blob/main/instrumentation/aws/iam-role-cfn-template.yaml) to create the following additional pieces of AWS Infrastructure.

 ### Kinesis Firehose
 [A Kinesis Firehose](https://aws.amazon.com/kinesis/data-firehose/) is a streaming data pipeline used to send log data to Serverless Console.